alterNERDtive/VoiceAttack-profiles/docs/installing.md

 1. Go to VoiceAttack settings. ![[VoiceAttack-settings.png]]
 1. Check “enable plugin support”. ![[VoiceAttack-settings-plugin-support.png]]

-While you are there, you might also want to enable the automatic update checks.
+While you are there, you might also want to enable the automatic update checks (Note: those settings do not exist in the Steam version).

 ![[VoiceAttack-settings-updates.png]]